jlapeyre/Recamans.jl/README.md

 \end{cases}
 $$

-This code is performant, for simple code.
+This code in this package is performant, for simple code.
 But it is far from [research code](https://benchaffin.com/).

 Here are some examples
 ```julia